Variety Improvement

 Key Areas

 This programme conducts research and implements strategies for the continual release of high yielding, adaptable, pest and disease resistant varieties that add value and enhance industry productivity.
-Supporting the programme are seven research stations strategically sited throughout the SA sugar belt, which are operated by highly skilled technical and farm support staff.
+Supporting the programme are six research stations strategically sited throughout the SA sugar belt, which are operated by highly skilled technical and farm support staff.

 Commercial Breeding lies at the core of the Variety Improvement Programme.
 This major component of SASRI activities consists of five primary areas of research and operations, namely; crossing, selection, genotype testing, bulking and variety release.